 She presented her installation in a solo exhibition at the Hungarian pavilion at the Venice Biennale in 2011.
 In addition, she was featured at the Berlin Biennale in 2001, the Vienna Biennale in 2006 and the OFF-Biennale in 2015.

-In 2019 Németh founded YELLOW SOLO, an initiative in Berlin for time- and process-based artistic formats that explore musical systems and references, including works by André Vida, Libia Castro & Ólafur Ólafsson, Ari Benjamin Meyers, Annika Kahrs, Dani Gal, Anri Sala, Arnold Dreyblatt, Olaf Nicolai, Zorka Wollny, among others.
+In 2019 Németh founded YELLOW SOLO, an initiative in Berlin for time- and process-based artistic formats that explore musical systems and references, including works by André Vida, Libia Castro & Ólafur Ólafsson, Ari Benjamin Meyers, Annika Kahrs, Dani Gal, Anri Sala, Arnold Dreyblatt, Olaf Nicolai, Zorka Wollny, Luciano Chessa, among others.

 Detailed CV